Palmstroemen/WB_Organizer/README.md

 It allows to put **one workbench in multiple groups**.
 So i.e. the Spreadsheet-Workbench might appear in multiple groups.

-It even allows to put workbenches **into the group-selector dropdown**.
+It even allows you to put workbenches **into the group-selector dropdown**.
 This might be useful for workbenches like Spreadsheet that you might want to put in many groups maybe to save space in your TabBar.

 WBO further allows to **rename workbenches** whether to translate or to give it a - for you - more meaningful name. *Who remembers that a workbench like 'Dodo' is meant for constructing pipelines and frameworks after a year not using FreeCAD?
 In the videos you can see, that we have renamed several workbenches in German language.
 Like 'Spreadsheet' --> 'Tabellen'*